Madurai railway division

-Madurai railway division is a railway division belonging to the Southern Railways (SR), India.
+Madurai railway division is one of the six railway divisions under the jurisdiction of Southern Railway zone of the Indian Railways.
 Officially created in 1956, it spans over 1356 km making it the largest railway division of the Southern Railways.
-Prior to the formation of the Thiruvananthapuram railway division which was carved out of the division, it was one of the largest railway divisions in the whole of the country.
-Currently it covers up to 12 districts of Tamil Nadu and 1 in Kerala.
-Its headquarters is in Madurai.
+Prior to the formation of the Thiruvananthapuram railway division which was carved out of the division, it was one of the largest railway divisions in the country.
+Currently it covers up to twelve districts of Tamil Nadu and one in Kerala.
+It is headquartered in Madurai.

+Major revenue generating junctions in the division are Madurai, Tirunelveli, Dindigul.
+In these stations most of the train halt and rake reversals takes place and also passenger foot fall is high.

 History

 Origins

-The first railway line in this region was open in 1857 connecting Madurai to Trichirappalli {Trichy} via Dindigul and onward.
+The first railway line in this region was open in 1857 connecting Madurai to Trichnopoly (Trichy) via Dindigul and onward.
 In the following year, the railway line from Madurai to the port city of Thoothukudi was completed.
 In the same year, another line branching off from Vanchi Maniyachchi to Tirunelveli was opened.

-Only in the next century, most of the other present lines were completed.
+Most of the other current lines were completed in the twentieth century.
 Among them were: